 To be honest, I’d scarcely registered this place before, and had never been tempted to walk in.
-The interior is spotless but Spartan, and during the week there is an almost exclusively male clientele.
-It’s the kind of place that I might have poked my head into, and then bid a hasty retreat.
+The interior is a bit institutional to be honest, and during the week there is an almost exclusively male clientele.
+It’s the kind of place that I’d have poked my head into, and then bid a hasty retreat.
 So I feel really lucky to have been pointed in the right direction that day all those years ago, because the food in La Alhambra is amazing, well-priced and consistent, making up for any other failings.
 It’s one of my favourite places to eat.

-They do a really tasty vegetable couscous topped with caramelized onions, as well as chicken, lamb, meatball and liver and fish dishes.
-Mixed plates come with a choice of either spiced rice, chips and vegetables, or all three.
-They have traditional harira soup, and maghrebi salad, and hot mint tea and Middle-Eastern pastries to finish off.
+Try a tasty vegetable couscous topped with caramelised onions, or lamb tagine, grilled fish or Moroccan meatballs.
+Mixed plates come with spiced rice, chips and vegetables.
+They have traditional harira soup, and Maghreb salad, as well as delicious traditional hot mint tea.
+For the sweet-toothed, have Middle-Eastern pastries to finish off.

 I absolutely love this place; there is nothing fancy about it; the food has a home-cooked feel to it, which is just what you want sometimes.
 What’s more, it is in the heart of Lavapies – wander down from the Sunday Rastro market, or up to or from a visit to the Reina Sofia museum.

 Also, I especially recommend La Alhambra to Muslims; the meat is halal, and they don’t serve alcohol.
 See you there!